Russell-Pollari/basecamp3-cli/README.md

 - Use `/` to search/filter menu with regex

 ## Roadmap
-- edit tasks
-- move tasks
+- move tasks up and down
 - flag to jump to specific task-list
 - Browse docs
 - Prettify preview of messages